jay426/comp2245-assignment2/README.md

 # comp2245-assignment2

-This is Assignment 2 for Esther Mckenzie
+This is Assignment 2 for Javeesha Burton